 SSDs (Solid State Drives): SSD reliability is generally measured in TBW (Terabytes Written), we commend SSDs that have at least 600TBW per terabyte of storage.
 For example ADATA SU800 or Patriot Burst.
 You will find this rating in the drive's data sheet.

-HDDs (Hard Drives): We recommend Seagate Technology, Toshiba or Western Digital hard drives, preferably ones rated for NAS or Surveillance use.
+HDDs (Hard Drives): We recommend Seagate Technology, Toshiba or Western Digital hard drives, preferably ones rated for NAS or Video Surveillance use.
 Other drives will work but may have a shorter lifespan.